tiendu/tiendu.github.io/_posts/2024-12-06-rust-concepts-smart-pointers.markdown

 ---

 ## What Are Smart Pointers?
+Smart pointers are like regular pointers but with extra features. 🌟 They keep track of:
+- 🧑‍🤝‍🧑 Ownership: Who owns the data?
+- 🗑️ Cleanup: When is the data no longer needed?
+- 🔍 Access: How can it be accessed safely?

-Smart pointers are like regular pointers but with extra features.
-They keep track of who owns the data, when it's no longer needed, and how it can be accessed.
-Smart pointers in Rust implement special traits that allow them to clean up memory automatically when it's no longer in use.
+Smart pointers in Rust implement special traits that allow them to clean up memory automatically when it’s no longer in use.

 ## Main Smart Pointers
 - **`Box<T>`**: Moving Data to the Heap